About the types of scans and real-time protection

 Early launch anti-malware (ELAM)

 Works with the Windows early launch anti-malware driver.
-Supported only on Windows 8.
+Supported only on Windows 8 and Windows Server 2012.

 Early launch anti-malware provides protection for the computers in your network when they start up and before third-party drivers initialize.